Miranda-Y-Zhou/cse15l-lab-reports/lab_report1.md

 &nbsp;

 When cd is used without any arguments, it defaults to taking the user to their home directory.
-This is a feature designed to quickly get back to the home directory.
+This output is not an error but a feature designed to quickly get back to the home directory.

 #### 2. `cd` with a path to a directory as an argument